mazito/logger/README.md

 #### logger.timer(message?: string, obj?: any)

-Resets the logger timer to zero so we can use `elapsed()` to show time elapsed since this moment and the next elapsed call.
+Enables the logger timer and resets it to zero so we can use `elapsed()` to show time elapsed since this moment and the next elapsed call.
+When enabled, all levels will also display the elapsed time.

+To disable use `logger.timer('OFF')`;

 Example output:
 ~~~
 2024-11-28 11:23:05.661 DTS (0.000s) Started client hooks timer
+2024-11-28 11:23:05.671 INF (0.010s) Opened conector to ...
 ~~~

 #### logger.elapsed(message: string, obj?: any)